This page provides you with the keys to accessing the GRICAD clusters

 PERSEUS provides a central authentication service used by multiple services offered by GRICAD.

-When you create your PERSEUS account, you define a login and a password.
+If you are a UGA member, your PERSEUS login and passphrase are your AGALAN ones.
+Else, when you create your PERSEUS account, you must define a new login and a password.
 These can be used to give you access, via ssh, to the computing clusters such as Luke and Dahu.

 Cluster access is normally done using an SSH client.
 However, SSH servers are very vulnerable to scans and attacks.
 For security reasons, it is not possible to let the clusters be directly accessed from the Internet.